tesar-tech/BlazorAndTailwind/README.md

     <link href="css/app.min.css" rel="stylesheet" />
     ```

 - Add some tailwind class to test the functionality.
-This will pang background with green color.
-On hover text color will change to amber and will get bigger.
+This will fill background with green color.
+On hover, text color will change to amber and will get bigger.

   ``` html
     <h1 class="bg-green-500 hover:text-amber-300 text-lg hover:text-2xl">Hello, world!</h1>